nathanl/mendel/README.md

      +---+    +---+    +---+    +---+
       444      456      444      456

-Imagine that these grids are landscapes, and the scores in the middle are elevations. **Mendel chooses combinations like a tide, rising from the bottom left.**

 In every case, we are guaranteed that the bottom left corner - the best item from list Y combined with the best item from list X - has the lowest elevation.
 Beyond that, the next best combination could be at `0,1` or `1,0`; we don't know.
 All we can do is check them both and choose the best one.
 "Check them both" means producing a score, and to "choose the best one", Mendel uses a [priority queue](https://en.wikipedia.org/wiki/Priority_queue).

 If we find that we've chosen `0,1`, before we return it, we add `1,1` and `0,2` to the queue.
 We don't know yet whether either of them is better than `1,0`, but next time we need a value, the priority queue will decide.
 So the water line continues to move up and to the right.
-Any coordinate on the water line is a combination that's currently in the priority queue, any coordinate "under water" has been returned, and any coordinate beyond the water line has not yet been scored.
+Any coordinate "under water" has been returned, any coordinate above the water line has not yet been scored, and any coordinate the water line is just touching is a combination that's currently in the priority queue,

 Run `rake visualize` to see this process in action.